pilar studios .com

 artist bio for T.W.
 Pilar

-My work is an experimental process using overlooked materials to visibly demonstrate the connections between ethics and aesthetics in our culture, the influence aesthetic can have on ethics, and the way aesthetics can sway an individuals, or communities, ethics.
-One’s code of ethics are an aesthetic choice that dictates how we are seen, interact with, and make changes in the world we live in.
+“As of right now, Pilar Studios is preoccupied with material studies, form and texture, and relationships between contradictory visuals.
+The work is an experimental process that uses overlooked materials to visibly demonstrate the connections between ethics and aesthetics in our culture.
+Aesthetics are extremely powerful in that they can influence ethics, as well as sway an individual or community toward new ethical standards.
+One’s code of ethics are an aesthetic choice that dictates how we are seen, interact with, and make changes in the world around us.
+I believe that if we live in a world where value is associated with beauty perhaps beauty can influence cultural values and encourage a reevaluation of the ethics behind them.”

-- Pilar
+- T.W.
+Pilar

 Publications/Interviews/Write-Ups